mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

 ## preface
 * goals of this workshop
     * introduction to actor model
-* workshop are in `workshop` package, answers: `answers`
+* workshop plan
-    * after implementing all workshop tasks run: `workshop.basic.TestRunWorkshop.kt` and `workshop.advanced.TestRunWorkshop.kt` to verify correctness
+    1. implement simple actor system
+    2. use it to create ping-pong game

 ## introduction
 * sharing mutable state